10 Java Fundamentals | For Loop in Java | By Dummy for Dummies

 ⦿ Usually an integer (int) is used for counters, but technically any numeric type works.
 In practice, we almost always use int.

-⦿ Watch out for the signs, If starting value of i is smaller than condition value then
+⦿ Watch out for the signs.
+If the starting value of i is smaller than the condition value, then the condition sign must be < or the loop will not start.
+In update, i must increase or the loop will become infinite.

-⦿ You can update the value as you like, it can be:
+⦿ You can update the value as you like:

 public class EvenNumbers {